EricFrancischett/tractian-challenge/README.md

 # Tractian Challenge

 This repository contains a Flutter application designed to manage and display asset information for different units.
 The project uses MobX for state management and GetIt for dependency injection.
-The assets and locations data are loaded from JSON files, and the application supports filtering and lazy loading to handle large datasets efficiently.
+The assets and locations data are loaded from JSON files.

 ## Table of Contents